UVA Darden Offers Future Year Admissions for Top Undergraduate Students

 By Dave Hendrick

-The University of Virginia Darden School of Business is offering a Future Year Admissions program, allowing promising undergraduate students the opportunity to secure a place in a future Darden class.
+The University of Virginia Darden School of Business is offering a Future Year Admissions program, allowing promising undergraduate students from colleges and universities around the world the opportunity to secure a place in a future Darden class.

 Through the new program, undergraduate and fifth-year master’s degree students can apply and be admitted to the Darden School, but will complete between two and four years of professional work experience prior to enrolling.